The Best Saxophone for Beginners [with Video]

 And which is the best option for beginner saxophone players?

-able to use the name brand (Yamaha) models for longer and they're more likely to carry you farther in your playing without you wanting to upgrade.
-You might find that you outgrow other student models more quickly.
-However, that's not to say the budget Jean Paul option won't last you for years and well into your playing career.
+However, we've been impressed with the Jean Paul saxophones and while they are a newer brand and we haven't tested them across many years of heavy playing, that's not to say the budget Jean Paul option won't last you for years and well into your playing career.
 Simply that Yamahas have a better reputation for build quality, longevity, and resale.
 This brings us to our next difference.

 The Importance of Learning on a Quality Saxophone